AmritpalC/Space-Invaders/README.md

 * Refactor your code as you go
 * Make sure you have a good idea of what your MVP is and only add extra features once you have achieved it
 * Do just enough styling to get started, then once you have your MVP polish up the styling before moving on

+A README.md file with these sections:

+☐ Your game's title>: A description of your game.
+Background info of the game is a nice touch.

+☐ Screenshot(s): Images of your actual game.

+☐ Technologies Used: List of the technologies used, e.g., JavaScript, HTML, CSS...

+☐ Getting Started: In this section include the link to your deployed game and any instructions you deem important.

+☐ Next Steps: Planned future enhancements (icebox items).
+- Levels - increase difficulty with faster alien movement &/ faster alien missiles
+- Power ups - player missile speed boost / potential super move that eliminates all aliens